Last updated: 12 November 2024

 Should I trademark my copywriting business name?

 Just because you set up a Pty Ltd company or registered your business name with ASIC, this does not protect your brand name.
 Any business can use your brand name.
-The only way to protect your brand name and restrict its use is to register it as a trademark with IP Australia.
+The only way to protect your brand name and restrict its use is to register your trademark with IP Australia.

 This concept is one of the most misunderstood aspects of starting or running a business.
 And business owners frequently contact us because someone has started using their brand name – which they thought they owned!